 Back at the motel at an early hour, I’m sure I watched some boob tube, but, honestly, I couldn’t tell you what that was.
 Because my brain was still on fire with the spiral beauty of NGC 1097.
 When I finally gave in to the sandman, I felt as if I were being enwrapped by those luscious spiral arms.

-Oh, if'n you've a mind, you can see many more pix of Rod and Dorothy's Chiefland adventure on your old Uncle's Facebook page.
+Oh, you can see many more pix of Rod and Dorothy's Chiefland adventure on your old Uncle's Facebook page (in the "albums" section).

 Links to this post: